Who is eligible to apply?

 - Not Started – the form has not been requested or started

-- Submitted – the form has been submitted
+- Submitted – the form has been submitted, but is not Complete.

 - Complete – all required forms and attachments (if applicable) have been received and your application will be considered for the scholarship

-- Processing – the attachment has been received and is being processed and verified
+- Processing: the attachment has been received and is being reviewed.

 It is the responsibility of the applicant to monitor the progress of all application requirements to make sure the application is complete.
 The status ‘Complete’ will display on the homepage when all forms have been submitted and all documents have been verified.